emir-sator/eCourses/README.md

          •	Reporting

-Remark: Functionalities like searching and buying courses, and watching video lessons of participants are related only to the mobile application, while functionalities such as reporting by the administrator, viewing and managing data by the administrator or creating courses by the instructor would be done exclusively over the desktop applications.
+Notes: Functionalities like searching and buying courses, and watching video lessons of participants are related only to the mobile application, while functionalities such as reporting by the administrator, viewing and managing data by the administrator or creating courses by the instructor would be done exclusively over the desktop applications.

 Tools and technologies that I used to create applications are: